 |

-felt.
-The inoculation of evil human thoughts ought to be understood and guarded
+than felt.
+The inoculation of evil human thoughts ought to be understood and

-against.
-The first impression, made on a mind which is attracted or repelled
+guarded against.
+The first impression, made on a mind which is attracted or

-according to personal merit or demerit, is a good detective of individual
+repelled according to personal merit or demerit, is a good detective of

-character.
-Certain minds meet only to separate through simultaneous repulsion.
+individual character.
+Certain minds meet only to separate through simultaneous

+repulsion.
 They are enemies without the preliminary offence.
-The impure are at peace with
+The impure are at

-the impure.
+peace with the impure.
 Only virtue is a rebuke to vice.
-A proper teacher of Christian
+A proper teacher of

-Science improves the health and the morals of his student if the student
+Christian Science improves the health and the morals of his student if the

-practises what he is taught, and unless this result follows, the teacher is a
+student practises what he is taught, and unless this result follows, the

 Three classes of neophytes